BradleyCodeU/bradleycodeu.github.io/_gdad/css/multipagepizzasite2.md

 ## Add CSS

-Which type of CSS should you use?
+Which type of CSS should you use for a multi-page site?
   -   [Inline CSS](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_css_inline)
   -   [Internal CSS](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_css_internal)
   -   [External CSS](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_css_external)

 ### Just like you split up the HTML coding work, you should split up the CSS coding work so that each person in the group writes some CSS code.

-Use [CSS comments](https://css-tricks.com/snippets/css/comments-in-css/) to note the name of the programmer that wrote each rule.
-For example, `/* coded by Mr. Riley */`
+You MUST add a [CSS comment](https://css-tricks.com/snippets/css/comments-in-css/) to note the name of the programmer that wrote each CSS rule.
+For example, `/* CSS for h1 and img coded by Mr. Riley */` and `/* CSS for nav and p by Megan W. */`

 Your website MUST have a consistent style across all pages: